devinekask/workflows/src/content/docs/vite-01-intro.md

 It is quite common for us to deploy something on a "nested public path" (aka subdirectory).
 By default, Vite assumes we are deploying on the root of a domain, so we can run into some issues when requiring assets.

-To let Vite know the name of te subdirectory (structure), we can add a `base` property to the build argument in our package.json.
-See the [documentation](https://vitejs.dev/guide/build.html#public-base-path) for more details.
+To let Vite know the name of the subdirectory (structure), we can add a `base` property to the build argument in our package.json.
+See the [documentation](https://vite.dev/guide/build.html#public-base-path) for more details.

 ```json
 {